photo-cli/photo-cli/README.md

   <summary>Click to expand</summary>

 ```
-  -t, --type     (Optional) Listing type for archive folder( Summary: 0
+  -t, --type     (Optional) Listing type for archive folder

-                 [default], Albums: 1, PhotosByAlbum: 2, PhotosByDate: 3 )
+                 Summary: 0 [default] - Shows total counts of albums, photos,
+                 and reverse geocode cache entries

+                 Albums: 1 - Lists all albums with their id, name, type,
+                 creation date, and configuration

+                 PhotosByAlbum: 2 - Lists or opens photos belonging to a
+                 specific album (requires `--album-id`)

+                 PhotosByDate: 3 - Lists or opens photos filtered by date
+                 (optionally filtered by `--year`, `--month`, `--day`)

-  -i, --input    (Default current executing folder) Archive path to list & open
+  -i, --input    Archive path to list & open photos from.
-                 photos from
+                 Default current executing folder)

-  -n, --id       (Optional) Album ID to be used while using the type of
+  -n, --id       (Optional) Album ID to be used while using the list type of
-                 PhotosByAlbum
+                 `PhotosByAlbum`

-  -y, --year     (Optional) Year as number to be used while using the type of
+  -y, --year     (Optional) Year as number to be used while using the list type
-                 PhotosByDate
+                 of `PhotosByDate`

-  -m, --month    (Optional) Month as number to be used while using the type of
+  -m, --month    (Optional) Month as number to be used while using the list type
-                 PhotosByDate
+                 of `PhotosByDate`

-  -d, --day      (Optional) Day as number to be used while using the type of
+  -d, --day      (Optional) Day as number to be used while using the list type
-                 PhotosByDate
+                 of `PhotosByDate`

   -r, --raw      (Optional) Listing photo paths each on new line instead of
-                 trying to open the default OS app while using the type of
+                 trying to open the default OS app while using the list type of
-                 PhotosByAlbum or PhotosByDate
+                 `PhotosByAlbum` or `PhotosByDate`.

-  --help         Display this help screen.

-  --version      Display version information.

-NOTES:
-- Instead of option names (for ex: DateTimeWithMinutes), you may use options
-values too. (for ex: 3)
-- You can use relative folder paths.
-If you use the input folder as the working
-directory, you don't need to use the input argument.

-EXAMPLE USAGES:
-- List statistics of the archive folder

-Example with long argument names;
-photo-cli list --input (input-folder)

-Example with short argument names;
-photo-cli list -i (input-folder)

-- List all the album information of the archive folder

-Example with long argument names;
-photo-cli list --input (input-folder) --type Albums

-Example with short argument names;
-photo-cli list -i (input-folder) -t Albums

-- List paths (to be send as process arguments to photo viewers) or open (only
-supporting in macOS , Preview app for now) for the given album id

-Example with long argument names;
-photo-cli list --input (input-folder) --id 1 --type PhotosByAlbum

-Example with short argument names;
-photo-cli list -i (input-folder) -n 1 -t PhotosByAlbum

-- List paths (to be send as process arguments to photo viewers) or open (only
-supporting in macOS , Preview app for now) for the given year

-Example with long argument names;
-photo-cli list --input (input-folder) --type PhotosByDate --year 2007

-Example with short argument names;
-photo-cli list -i (input-folder) -t PhotosByDate -y 2007

-- List paths (to be send as process arguments to photo viewers) or open (only
-supporting in macOS , Preview app for now) for the given year & month

-Example with long argument names;
-photo-cli list --input (input-folder) --month 8 --type PhotosByDate --year 2007

-Example with short argument names;
-photo-cli list -i (input-folder) -m 8 -t PhotosByDate -y 2007

-- List paths (to be send as process arguments to photo viewers) or open (only
-supporting in macOS , Preview app for now) for the given year, month & day

-Example with long argument names;
-photo-cli list --day 19 --input (input-folder) --month 8 --type PhotosByDate
---year 2007

-Example with short argument names;
-photo-cli list -d 19 -i (input-folder) -m 8 -t PhotosByDate -y 2007
 ```
 </details>